fieserWolF/ditheridoo/README.md

 Just download your bundle and enjoy.
 Keep in mind that only 64bit systems are supported as I could not find a 32bit system to generate the bundle.

-Note on Windows users: If some antivirus scanner puts MegaPixel into quanartine because it suspects a trojan or virus, simply put it out there again.
+Note on Windows users: If some antivirus scanner puts Ditheridoo into quanartine because it suspects a trojan or virus, simply put it out there again.
 It isn`t harmful, I used PyInstaller to bundle the standalone executable for you.
 Unfortunately, the PyInstaller bootloader triggers a false alarm on some systems.
 I even tried my best and re-compiled the PyInstaller bootloader so that this should not happen anymore.
 Keep your fingers crossed ;)